This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Instant Pot Royal Blend Rice Blend

-This blend has Texmati white rice, brown rice, wild rice, and Thai red rice.
-Since whole grains are mixed with white rice, the whole grain rice was pre-cooked then dried so they would cook at the same rate as the white rice.
+This recipe is for RiceSelect’s Royal Blend, not the all–whole-grain version.
+It combines Texmati white rice, brown rice, wild rice, and Thai red rice.
+The whole grains are precooked and dried so they cook at the same rate as the white rice, perfectly even, fluffy results every time.

 If you make this recipe, please leave a star rating and comment.